Manzanillo, Colima: Tourism

 The city is well known internationally for deep-sea fishing and the green flash phenomenon during sunsets, as well as the warm waters of the ocean.
 The city is a destination resort and has many hotels and self-contained resorts, particularly built on the De Santiago peninsula which juts out into the Pacific north of the city centre.
 Also at the north end of Manzanillo bay is the resort Las Hadas ("the fairies"), which is the most famous of the city's resorts, having been featured in the movie 10 starring Bo Derek and Dudley Moore.
 Beach scenes were filmed on La Audencia Bay, just over the hill from Las Hadas.

 Manzanillo is a popular cruise ship port of call.
 Many tourists go from their cruise ships on city tours.
+The city's coastal geography includes Playa Miramar and the Los Arcos area, which serve as major public gathering and event locations.
 Excellent swimming, snorkeling, and scuba diving is found in Santiago Bay, a few miles north of the city where a cargo ship sank in a hurricane in 1959.
 Other wrecks and reefs plentiful with fish are scattered throughout the bay.

 SS Golden Gate sank in 1862 in nearby Playa de Oro, which is named after the huge cargo of gold she was carrying.

 Optimists still search for gold on the beach.

 Manzanillo is known as the Sailfish Capital of the World.
 Since 1957, it has hosted important national and international fishing competitions, such as the Dorsey Tournament, making it a very attractive fishing destination.

 Manzanillo consists of two bays with crescent-shaped beaches, each about 4 miles in length.
 Bahía de Manzanillo is closer to downtown and is the older tourist section.
 Bahía de Santiago, to the west, is the newer and more upscale area.
 The two are separated by the Santiago Peninsula.
 Ship channels are located at the southeast end of Bahía de Manzanillo where large cruise ships enter the port area.
 Manzanillo was once the scene of piracy and adventure.
+Manzanillo is also a port of call for cruise ships, and its historic center includes restaurants and public spaces frequently visited by travelers.
 By 2011, its peaceful bays and sophisticated tourist and port infrastructure had made it one of the main tourist resorts and trading centers in the west of Mexico.

 On 6 July 2010, the Secretariat of Communications and Transportation (Secretaría de Comunicaciones y Transportes) opened a specialized dock for cruise ships at the port, which involved an investment of $100 million pesos (MXN) in the first stage.
 A second phase foresees the construction of a shopping centre.